Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

   - [Webpack](https://webpack.js.org/) for bundling our application
   - [BabelJs](http://babeljs.io/) for converting [React jsx](https://reactjs.org/docs/introducing-jsx.html) code to plain javascript

+## purpose of server rendering

+Server rendering seems a good idea for 2 main reason:

+- make our __first display quicker__
+- __support no-JS environment__

+For this we need:

+1. grab the right components to render (using the [React methods for server rendering](https://reactjs.org/docs/react-dom-server.html)) a non exiting route means rendering the 404 component
+2. make sure that the components have the right datas to begin with.
+3. pass everything to the client
+4. after that the client will initialize and run as a [single page application](https://en.wikipedia.org/wiki/Single-page_application)

+## the API

+The web-application will interact with an API (`packages/api`) which will not be detailed here.
+The only thing we need to know about the API is that:

+- It's a REST like API (uses only GET & POST)
+- Communicate with JSON
+- Authenticate with a JSON Web Token (JWT)

+this document will __only focus__ on the `packages/web-app` folder

+__Why no GraphQL?__

+[GraphQL](http://graphql.org/) seems a nice tech, but I simply didn't have time to dig into it.

 ## supported features & Tech

-### reasons & features
+### not using *create-react-app* or *next.js*

 I make this universal application to learn more about React.

 - I wanted to know how things work, so I didn't use any frameworks like [next.js](https://github.com/zeit/next.js/) or [create-react-app](https://github.com/facebook/create-react-app) that will build things for me that I don't truly understand.
 - I also wanted to make an exhaustive application: not a TODO app example.
-  There are plenty of those already, It's good to begin with but whenever you want to build something more complex, you'll have a hard time to stitch the piece togeter.
+  There are plenty of those already, It's good to begin with but whenever you want to build something more complex, you'll have a hard time to stitch the piece together.

+### features

 In order to make it the most *real life* example this web-app will: